Master’s in Education

 12-15 hours a week

 Choose from six specializations with our Master’s degree, and take your career forward.
-You can join a specialized M.Ed. cohort of up to 10-15 participants for your focus area every month except December.
+You can join a specialized M.Ed. cohort of up to 10-15 participants for your focus area every month throughout the year.

 M.Ed.
 Early Childhood

-Candidates will delve into the full spectrum of early childhood education from birth through age eight (grade 3), and the programs within that range—infant and toddler programs, preschool and daycare programs, kindergarten programs, and primary education.
-They will create positive learning environments to enhance student motivation and creativity.
-Candidates will develop pedagogical approaches that take into account learner commonalities and differences to design goal-oriented instruction and assessment based on cognitive, social, affective, and psychomotor factors.
+Candidates will delve into the full spectrum of early childhood education from birth through age eight (grade 3), and the programs within that range-infant and toddler, preschool and daycare, kindergarten and primary education programs.
+They will learn how to create positive learning environments to enhance student motivation and creativity.
+Candidates will develop pedagogical approaches that take into account learner commonalities and differences to design goal-oriented instruction and assessment based on cognitive, social, affective and psycho-motor factors.

 - Identify the stages of development critical to educational outcomes in the early years